 This expansive, 700-acre preserve is in the hands of the National Audubon Society.

-You’ll also find some historic buildings dotted around the preserve, including a 19th-century barn, which is used by the society for displays about the landscape and its ecology.
+I found a few historic buildings dotted around the preserve.
+These include a 19th-century barn, which is used by the society for displays about the landscape and its ecology.

-As well as walking the trails you can take part in conservation-themed activities throughout the year, like bird walks and safari tours along the river.
+As well as walking the trails you can take part in conservation-themed programs throughout the year, like bird walks and safari tours along the river.

 8. George C. Waldo State Park